NikitaDhingra412/Credit-Card-Fraud-Detection-Using-Machine-Learning/README.md

 pip install -r Requirements.txt
 ```

-4. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and place it in `data/`.
+4. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and place it in a folder, e.g., `data/`.

 ---